Infant Feeding & Early Development Puberty (IFED-2) Study

 $15 will be added to the third round of study activities (12 months) if at least one activity (any questionnaire or urine card) is completed at each of the 3 study time points

-If we ask your family to participate in additional study activities after one year, you will receive additional compensation for continuing to participate in the study.
+If we ask your family to participate in additional study activities after three timepoints, you will receive additional compensation for continuing to participate in the study.

 Return to top